github-craftwork/start-here/workshop/part3-ci.md

 });
 ```

-The result of that last push to master should look like this image:
+The result of that last push to main should look like this image:

 ![](https://paper-attachments.dropbox.com/s_CDDCC4EC3C7C8C14E8A73684CA9909721C965A1258B4380D90B28E1A4E030470_1570060795895_Screenshot+2019-10-02+16.59.26.png)